tgw4uiuc/examples/README.md

  **Data Mining:**

 1. K-means clustering.
-This implements a k-means clustering tool to decide which of several existing groups new datapoints should be clustered with.
+This implements a k-means clustering tool to decide which of 3 clusters the datapoints should be assigned to.
 Written in Python.